rossmclendon/PersonalBlog/_posts/2022-09-07-RhodeIsland2022DemocraticGovernorDebate.md

  - My favorite part of the debate may have been Ted’s hot mic “YOU MADE IT” to Tim at the end as he pointed to the clock.

 ## Other thoughts
 I recall a Ted tweet soliciting questions.
 I wish I had considered responding.
-Some things I would have liked to see:
+Some things I would have found interesting:
  - Each candidate revisiting the lifting of COVID restrictions including the in-school student mask mandate in March.
 Several of the candidates made very strong, critical statements at the time this decision was made.
 I'd be really interested to see if they still feel the same way or whether they feel in hindsight that their position on the matter was incorrect.
- - An environmental question - how can a temperate climate state transitioning hard to renewables like RI ensure baseline electrical demands are met in winter months when solar production drops and heating deamnd peaks, especially given a push to kill off domestic natural gas (pushing heat generation onto the electrical grid)
+ - An environmental question - how can a temperate climate state transitioning hard to renewables like RI ensure baseline electrical demands are met in winter months when solar production drops and heating deamnd peaks, especially given a push to kill off domestic natural gas which will push heating onto the electrical grid.